How to Unzip Files in Linux

 unzip latest.zip

-By default, unzip will ask you whether you like to overwrite only the current file, overwrite all files, skip extraction of the current file, skip extraction of all files, or rename the current file.
+By default, unzip asks whether you want to overwrite only the current file, overwrite all files, skip extraction of the current file, skip extraction of all files, or rename the current file.

 Archive: latest.zip